akeneo/pim-api-docs/content/event-platform/logs.md

 ### Key Features
 - **Pagination Support**: Retrieve logs page by page for efficient handling of large datasets.
-- **Customizable Filters**: Narrow down results using filters like date range, log type (e.g., "action" or "error"), correlation ID, or subscriber and subscription IDs.
+- **Customizable Filters**: Narrow down results using filters like date range, log type (e.g., "action" or "error") or subscriber and subscription IDs.
 - **Enhanced Traceability**: Each log entry includes metadata to track events and troubleshoot effectively.

 ### How to Use the Logs API